ziedbentahar/example-update-ddb-add-attribute-with-sfn/README.md

 ## example-update-ddb-add-attribute-with-sfn

-This repository provides a simple example of using AWS Step Functions to scan a DynamoDB table and add an attribute to all items without the need for custom code in Lambda or containers.
-This approach is particularly useful when defining a TTL attribute for previously created items.
+This repository provides a straightforward example of using AWS Step Functions to scan a DynamoDB table and add an attribute to all items, eliminating the need for custom Lambda functions or containerized code.
+This method is especially useful on cases when you want add TTL attribute to existing items in the table.

 ![alt text](./assets/workflow.png)